django-commons/django-typer/doc/source/shell_completion.rst

 Installation
 ============

-Each shell has its own mechanism for enabling completions and this is further exacerbated by how different shells are installed and configured on different platforms.
+Each shell has its own mechanism for enabling completions and this is further complicated by how different shells are installed and configured on different platforms.
 All shells have the same basic process.
 Completion logic needs to be registered with the shell that will be invoked when tabs are pressed for a specific command or script.
 To install tab completions